 5. Have a clear chain of command

 One of the biggest storylines of GOT is when King Robert Baratheon died and the legitimacy of his heir was left in question.
 Due to the king’s untimely death, he neglected to leave a clear and strong chain of command.
-This led the whole kingdom in chaos and brought about a season-long “War of the Five Kings”.
+This led the whole kingdom to chaos and brought about a season-long “War of the Five Kings”.

 Key Takeaway for Business: Companies must establish a chain of command in order to have clear lines of responsibility and authority across all levels of the business.
 When a manager is not around, who takes over the reins for his/her department?
 Having an established chain of command answers this question.
 It enables business continuity and ensures deliverables are met—whenever, wherever.